22. WIKIPEDIA, GERALD JOE MORENO, GOOGLE

 22.21 Misuse of Google

 Some analysts considered Gerald Joe Moreno to be a major sectarian manipulator on Google.
-He was a formidable cyberstalker, relentlessly targeting persons he described as Anti-Sai.
+A formidable cyberstalker, he relentlessly targeted persons whom he described as Anti-Sai.
 He created his own network of “at least 14 interlinked websites and blogspots” (see 23.5 on this site).
 This ballast was sufficient to exercise a strong influence on search engines.
 The scope for abuse is prodigious in such a situation, if the operator is geared to the derision and libel of rivals or critics.
 This drawback was a speciality of Moreno.
 He clearly aimed at an audience of devotees.
-His backlinks from other pro-Sai websites assisted his campaign.
+His backlinks from other Pro-Sai websites assisted his campaign.
 The page rank system of Google supposedly values websites that are popular and useful, but there is obviously pronounced scope for confusion in the Search algorithm.

 When I objected to Gerald Joe Moreno’s sectarian snub of my publishing effort on his disputed Wikipedia User page, his extremist response ignored the fact that I had linked to his primary website in my protest, and even quoted from his FAQ in some detail.
 He preferred to give the impression that I had ignored his contributions in my allegedly “shabby research.”
 See 22.5 above.
-I soon concluded that it was superfluous to link to Moreno web sources.
+I soon concluded that any link to Moreno web sources was superfluous.
 His argument boiled down to: critics are only critics, whatever they do, and Gerald Joe Moreno represents the miracleworking guru who must not be faulted.

-Moreno did not link to critical sources.
+Moreno never linked to critical sources.
 In turn, his victims and critics abstained from linking to Moreno webpages, to avoid assisting his leverage derived from backlinks.
 In my Response to Gerald Joe Moreno (2007), I supplied many links to Moreno materials.
 I subsequently deleted those links after being warned by computer analysts only to cite the URL and not to link, as the linking process (creating backlinks from websites) facilitated the sectarian efforts at dominancy on Google Search.
-Google rankings award a priority to backlinks, and are relatively indifferent to quality of content.
-This situation is lamentable, amounting to a perfunctory technical process devoid of advanced criteria.

-See further my web article The Internet Terrorist Gerald Joe Moreno.
 Moreno is reported to have died in 2010.
 His major website afterwards disappeared from the internet.
+See further my web article The Internet Terrorist Gerald Joe Moreno.
 See also Hate Campaign Blogs of Gerald Joe Moreno.
-See also Kevin R. D. Shepherd Not Exposed.
+See also Analysis of a Cultist Defamation.
 Comments on a 2010 attack by Moreno, on a number of persons, can be found at Tulasi Srinivas and the Politics of Religion.